ZimmermanGroup/conformer-rl/docs/source/tutorial/quick_start.rst

 Tuning hyperparameters
 ^^^^^^^^^^^^^^^^^^^^^^

-Finally, we can set the other hyperparmeters.
+Finally, we can set the other hyperparameters.
 For more information on what each of the hyperparameters represent, see the API reference for :class:`~conformer_rl.config.agent_config.Config`::

     # Batch Hyperparameters